 Professor Robin Hendry, BSc, PhD

-My areas of research include: philosophical issues in chemistry such as the nature of chemical substances, and the chemical bond; general metaphysical issues in science like unity and natural kinds, and epistemology.
-For a list of publications see my personal research page.
+My areas of research include: philosophical issues in chemistry such as the nature of chemical substances, molecular structure and the chemical bond; and general metaphysical issues in science such as unity and natural kinds.
+For a list of publications and works in progress see my personal research page.

 Recent Grants and Awards